alkalim/ryzen-catalina/README.md

 * _ESP_ - EFI System Partition.
 ESP is a disk partition formatted as FAT32 and designated specifically for booting.
 * _Plist_ - Property list.
 Plist is a file in an XML format used by macOS and many macOS-related tools and programs to store settings and object properties.
+* _Boot loader_ - A software responsible for booting macOS.
+Currently there are two boot loaders in active use - Clover and OpenCore.

 ## Resources and Tools
 ### References and Guides
 1. Amd-osx.com Vanilla Guide: https://vanilla.amd-osx.com/ (good starting point but instructions are pretty basic)
 2. Snazzy Labs video: https://www.youtube.com/watch?v=l_QPLl81GrY (the mother of all AMD Catalina Hackintosh videos) - you should watch this before doing anything
-3. OpenCore Install Guide: https://dortania.github.io/OpenCore-Install-Guide/ and especially AMD part: https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html (there is too much info, worth reading only if you ran into problems)
+3. OpenCore Install Guide: https://dortania.github.io/OpenCore-Install-Guide/ and especially AMD part: https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html (an official guide, read it if you ran into problems)
+4. OpenCore Vanilla Guide, Step by Step: [https://www.olarila.com/topic/8918-opencore-vanilla-guide](https://www.olarila.com/topic/8918-opencore-vanilla-guide-step-by-step-full-dsdt-patched-or-ssdt/) by MaLd0n (very long and detailed sequence of instructions, covers AMD and Intel)

 ### Required Software
 The software below is required for installation from Windows.